 Dinolab was contracted to deliver the indoor mount to the Field House not later than 30 June 1991, and it arrived only a few days before this (Anonymous 1991).
 The concrete skeleton had been returned to the Field House, too, but it “remain[ed] in a back room in the fieldhouse.
 It [could] not be reassembled because when it was taken apart linking material had to be cut” (Anonymous 1991).

-The Dinolab contract was in one respect inferior that agreed with the Las Vegas Museum: in the older agreement, Las Vegas would have been responsible for mounting the Field House’s new cast, but Dinolab undertook only to provide “technical assistance […] in the design, fabrication and construction of a free-standing exhibit incorporating that skeleton” (Madsen et al. 1989).
+The Dinolab contract was in one respect inferior to that agreed with the Las Vegas Museum: in the older agreement, Las Vegas would have been responsible for mounting the Field House’s new cast, but Dinolab undertook only to provide “technical assistance […] in the design, fabrication and construction of a free-standing exhibit incorporating that skeleton” (Madsen et al. 1989).
 It was intended that the new cast would be assembled that winter (Anonymous 1991), but delays were to prevent the public from seeing it for nearly three further years.
 By 23 June 1993, only the limbs and torso had been erected (Anonymous 1993).
 In June 1994, the mount of the new cast was finally completed, with its head and neck looming over the admission counter (Figure 8).
 It was unveiled as part of the Dinosaur Days festival on Saturday 18th June (Morrison 1994), having been “pieced together by maintenance employee, Danny Anderson, who worked on him over a two year period only as time allowed.”
 Anderson had been working at the museum on and off since 1988, and since 1991 had been full time.
 One of the questions he had been asked when interviewing for the job in mid-October 1991 was whether he could assemble the Diplodocus (Kirby 1998:3).
 Evidently he had the necessary skills and ingenuity, but other responsibilities meant that very nearly five years were to elapse after the removal of the outdoor concrete Diplodocus before the unveiling of its indoor WEP successor.

-The lightweight Diplodocus that dominated the old Field House was in place for only ten years before the museum moved to a new and much larger purpose built facility on 22 May 2004.
+The lightweight Diplodocus that dominated the old Field House was in place for only ten years before the museum moved to a new and much larger purpose-built facility on 22 May 2004.
 The WEP cast was taken down and remounted in a more dynamic pose in the entry hall of the new museum, where it remains to this day (Figure 9).

 New casts made from molds of the concrete Diplodocus